dirtycache/API_Sec_Lab/module3.md

                 cd ~
                 ./user-id-fuzz.sh

-4. The output should look something like:
+4. The output should look like:

 > {"username": "admin", "email": "admin@mail.com"}
 > { "status": "fail", "message": "User not found"}